lat9/usu/pages/upgrade_from_v2.md

     // END alternative URLs patch
 ```

-Check the `global` directive at the very beginning of the function, ensuring that the variables' listed includes `zco_notifier`, adding that variable name if not present.
+Check the `global` directive at the very beginning of the function, ensuring that the variables listed includes `$zco_notifier`, adding that variable name if not present.

 If the following code block is not present at the beginning of the function, just after the `global` directive, add the code block at that point.